Using The OSLCode Node¶

 - Click on the colour swatches to pick some tasteful hues.

 float vv = v + 0.05 * pnoise( u * 20, 4 ); float m = aastep( 0, sin( vv * M_PI / width ) ); stripes = mix( color1, color2, m );

-And as before, hit Control + Enter to update the shader.
+And as before, hit Ctrl + Enter to update the shader.

 No doubt you didn’t come here to learn how to make blue and red wobbly stripes, but you are now armed with the ability to add inputs and outputs, edit code and view the results interactively, so are hopefully in a position to create the shader you do want.

-Explore the available functions in OSL and add them easily to the code by using the /Insert menu items from the Right Click popup menu.
+Explore the available functions in OSL and add them easily to the code by right-clicking, then browsing the Insert sub-menu.